 How are fibrocystic breast changes diagnosed?

 you notice a new breast lump, wait through one menstrual cycle.
-If it is still
+If it's still

 there after your period, see your doctor for a breast exam.
-If you are not
+If you aren't

 having menstrual periods, see your doctor for a breast exam as soon as you